ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 ## Adapters Related Runtime C# APIs

-Starting Chartboost Mediation 4.7.0 we have included a few APIs pertinent to ad adapter partners.
-See below for integration details:
+Starting Chartboost Mediation 4.7.0, we have included APIs pertinent to ad adapter partner consents.

 ### Partner Consent

-Consent now can be set on an case by case basis, to do so refer to the `Partners.cs` data class containing an up to date group of all of the supported Partner ids.
+Consent can now be set on a case by case basis.
+The `Partners.cs` data class contains all of the supported Partner IDs.
 If you do not see your Partner there contact support for details.

 #### Setting Partner Consents
 Partner consent can be set on an individual basis using the following API: